hugopereiragit/Smallscale-Footprint-Tracker-Mobile-App/README.md

 II.
 Developed App

 ![image](https://user-images.githubusercontent.com/61696448/189509403-4760a031-e9dc-44b1-8862-06406b10686e.png)

-Fig.10 Greeting Screen
+Fig. 1 Greeting Screen

    When opening the app, we are greeted with the main screen which allows us to login, create an account or view general advice on how we can reduce our footprint.
 The user authentication and creation are made using firebase, which will also be the database used for the rest of the project.

  ![image](https://user-images.githubusercontent.com/61696448/189509406-855a4e1b-fc3c-45d4-815a-d6dc639f24a0.png)

-Fig. 1 Interactive Screens
+Fig. 2 Interactive Screens

    Upon completing the authentication process successfully, we are sent to the 2nd screen in Fig.10, this screen will search the database for the latest emission report made by our account and show an interactive pie chart (movable and clickable) with data according to the report.
 If we are under the recommended number of emissions based on the questionnaire (54Kg) we are greeted with a fully green pie chart and a text view congratulating our efforts (see Fig.14).
 If however we are over the imposed limit we will be met by a pie chart showing us how much of excess Co2 emissions we are producing, followed by the most influential decision made on the bottom of the pie chart (see Fig.13).
 If none of the previous apply and we have no data on our account, no chart will be displayed, and no advice will be displayed.